-The LCSO is excited to announce a unique musical offering beginning October 16, 17, 18 of 2020.
+The LCSO is excited to announce a unique musical offering beginning October 16 and 17 of 2020.
 The first weekend of chamber music concerts will feature the principal strings of the Lake County Symphony Orchestra with Maestro Ron Arden sitting in on viola.
 To provide players with opportunities, keep live music in our audience’s life, and make possible the discussion of partnerships for great music making is our mission.
 It is our supreme passion to bring this new series to life.

-The first weekend will have three venues as follows…
+The first weekend will have two venues as follows…

 October 17 at 7 p.m. – Fred Astaire Ballroom in Long Grove – Tickets $18 pre-paid/$20 at the door